Linear Tape-Open: Servo bands

-Physical structure
+The servo bands contain a pattern of angled magnetic stripes permanently written to the tape at the factory.
+The primary use of the servo signal is to maintain the transverse position of the tape head in relation to the tape.
+This allows the tape head to precisely follow each track as the tape moves past at high speed.

+The servo signal can also encode a low bitrate data stream.
+This data is used to encode the longitudinal position (LPOS) of that point on the tape.
+In addition to LPOS, manufacturers can encode additional data in the signal.
+With LPOS and a precise time source, a tape drive can precisely measure the velocity of the tape.

+Data bands

+The actual data stored on the tape is recorded in individual tracks located within the data bands.
+Depending on the generation, there could be tens, hundreds, or thousands of data tracks per band.

-LTO Ultrium tape is laid out with four wide data bands sandwiched between five narrow servo bands.
-The tape head assembly, that reads from and writes to the tape, straddles a single data band and the two adjacent servo bands.
-The tape head has 8, 16, or 32 data read/write head elements and 2 servo read elements.
-The set of 8, 16, or 32 tracks are read or written in a single, one-way, end-to-end pass that is called a "wrap".
+The tape head has 8, 16, or 32 data read/write head elements and additional servo read elements.
+The set of 8, 16, or 32 tracks written in a single, one-way, end-to-end pass is called a "wrap".
 The tape head shifts laterally to access the different wraps within each band and also to access the other bands.

+Band 0, Wrap 0 being written to an LTO1 tape.
+Top servo head is reading the pattern in Servo Band 2.

 Writing to a blank tape starts at band 0, wrap 0, a forward wrap that runs from the beginning of the tape (BOT) to the end of the tape (EOT) and includes a track that runs along one side of the data band.
 The next wrap written, band 0, wrap 1, is a reverse wrap (EOT to BOT) and includes a track along the other side of the band.
 Wraps continue in forward and reverse passes, with slight shifts toward the middle of the band on each pass.

 The tracks written on each pass partially overlap the tracks written on the previous wrap of the same direction, like roof shingles.
 The back and forth pattern, working from the edges into the middle, conceptually resembles a coiled serpent and is known as linear serpentine recording.

-When the first data band is filled (they are filled in 3, 1, 0, 2 order across the tape), the head assembly is moved to the second data band and a new set of wraps is written in the same linear serpentine manner.
-The total number of tracks on the tape is (4 data bands) × (11 to 52 wraps per band) × (8, 16, or 32 tracks per wrap).
-For example, an LTO-2 tape has 16 wraps per band, and thus requires 64 passes to fill.
+Encoding

+At the physical level of any magnetic storage medium, each track is a sequence of analog magnetic flux reversals encoding a binary digital signal.
+Reliably converting between the digital and analog domains can be challenging.
+To make this work, Run-length limited (RLL), Partial-response maximum-likelihood (PRML), and Noise-predictive maximum-likelihood detection (NPML) encoding techniques have been developed.